- US Online Poker

-Online casinos are legal in Connecticut, but there are only two to choose from.
+Online casinos are legal in Connecticut, but there are only two to choose from: DraftKings Sportsbook and Casino and Mohegan Sun Casino.
 The Nutmeg State launched its online gambling market on Oct.
-19, 2021, a bit later than planned but still less than five months after Gov. Ned Lamont made it possible by putting his signature to HB 6451.
+19, 2021, a bit later than planned, but still less than five months after Gov. Ned Lamont signed HB 6451.

-That impressive timeline was made easier by the small size of the market.
-Connecticut is unique among iGaming states at the moment in that the state’s two tribes enjoy the exclusive rights to casino gaming.
-That includes online casino games, though they agreed to share sports betting with the Connecticut Lottery in return for that privilege.
+Connecticut is unique among iGaming states at the moment, in that the state’s two tribes enjoy the exclusive rights to casino gaming.
+That includes online casino games, though they agreed to share sports betting with the Connecticut Lottery Corporation (CLC) in return for that privilege.

 Connecticut’s online casino market is limited to two brands, one for each of the state’s tribes: the Mashantucket Pequot, and the Mohegan.